Eurovea Tower

 The Eurovea Tower is a premium high-rise residential skyscraper in Bratislava, Slovakia.
-The building was inaugurated in 2022 and stands at 168 metres (551 ft) tall, being divided into 46 floors.
+The building was inaugurated in 2022 and stands at 168 metres (551 ft) tall, being divided into 45 floors.
+(Note: Slovak language sources cite the building as being 46 stories tall.
+The difference stems from the difference in designating and counting floors in the European vs. the North American system.
+This article uses the North American system.)
 It is the tallest building in Slovakia and the first skyscraper over 150 m built in the country.
-The tower is part of the Eurovea City complex and housing 389 apartments.
+The tower is part of the Eurovea City complex and it features 408 apartments.